-The struggle against unemployment is not to be considered without the calling for a broad and bold organization of public works.
+The struggle against unemployment is not to be considered without the calling for a broad and bold organisation of public works.
 But public works can have a continuous and progressive significance for society, as for the unemployed themselves, only when they are made part of a general plan, worked out to cover a considerable number of years.
-Within the framework of this plan, the workers would demand resumption, as public utilities, of work in private businesses closed as a result of the crists.
-Workers! control in such cases would be replaced by direct workers! management
+Within the framework of this plan, the workers would demand resumption, as public utilities, of work in private businesses closed as a result of the crisis.
+Workers' control in such cases would be replaced by direct workers' management.

-The working out of even the most elementary economic plan - from the point of view of the exploited, not the exploiters- is impossible without workers control, that is, without the penetration of the worker's eye into all open and concealed springs of capitalist economy.
+is impossible without workers' control, that is, without the penetration of the workers' eye into all open and concealed springs of capitalist economy.
 Committees representing individual business enterprises should meet at conferences to choose corresponding committees of trusts, whole branches of industry, economic regions and finally, of national industry as a whole.
-Thus, workers control becomes a school for planned economy.
-On the basis of the experience of control, the proletariat will prepare itself for direct management of nationalized industry when the hour for that eventuality will strike.
+Thus, workers' control becomes a school for planned economy.
+On the basis of the experience of control, the proletariat will prepare itself for direct management of nationalised industry when the hour for that eventuality will strike.

-To those capitalists, mainly of the lower and middle strata, who of their own accord sometimes offer to throw open their books to the workers - usually to demonstrate the necessity of lowering wages - the workers answer that they are not interested in the bookkeeping of individual bankrupts or semi-bankrupts but in the account ledgers of all exploiters as a whole: The workers cannot and do not wish to accomodate the level of their living conditions to the exigencies of individual capitalists, themselves victims of their own regime.
-The task is one of reorganizing the whole system of production and distribution on a more dignified and workable basis.
+To those capitalists, mainly of the lower and middle strata, who of their own accord sometimes offer to throw open their books to the workers-usually to demonstrate the necessity of lowering wages-the workers answer that they are not interested in the bookkeeping of individual bankrupts or semi-bankrupts but in the account ledgers of all exploiters as a whole.
+The workers cannot and do not wish to accommodate the level of their living conditions to the exigencies of individual capitalists, themselves victims of their own regime.
+The task is one of re-organising the whole system of production and distribution on a more dignified and workable basis.
 If the abolition of business secrets be a necessary condition to workers' control, then control is the first step along the road to the socialist guidance of economy.